780 nm lasers for Brillouin microscopy

 Skylark Lasers outperform market leaders for Brillouin microscopy applications

-Skylark NX lasers combine efficient high power with spectral purity from a low-loss, high conversion cavity design.
-Delivering ultra-stable output with a narrow linewidth, Skylark NX lasers at 780 nm and 785 nm provide a clean beam with low ASE noise < – 80 dB without filters or mode cleaning.
+Skylark NIR DPSS lasers combine efficient high power with spectral purity from a low-loss, high conversion cavity design.
+Delivering ultra-stable output with a narrow linewidth, the Skylark 780 and Skylark 785 laser systems provide a clean beam with low ASE noise < – 80 dB without filters or mode cleaning.

 Low ASE noise

-Inherently low ASE noise without additional suppression measures like filters, gratings, and gas cells.
+Inherently low ASE noise without additional suppression measures like filters, gratings, and gas cells; with customers reporting < −70 dB, 15 GHz from the main laser line.

 Narrow linewidth